 If you don’t have the AllTrails app you might want to check it out, I really love mine.
 It records your progress and is a great way to search for hikes that are nearby and gives you difficulty measurements.
-According to AllTrails today’s hike was around 5.2 miles and had a total elevation gain of over 817 feet including undulations.
-The high point was actually in the parking area at 10,761 feet.
-I was also moving for a total of 2 hours and 9 minutes.
+According to AllTrails today’s hike was around 5.1 miles and had a total elevation gain of about 817 feet including undulations.
+That put the high point at around 9,648 feet.
+I was also moving for a total of 1 hour and 45 minutes.

 I am a Pro member of Alltrails and love it.
 If you are interested in the platform, please consider using my affiliate link for AllTrails.
 It gives me a small commission with no extra cost to you.

 This is one of those tricky hikes where all of the elevation gain is on the back half.
 The hike down to the ponds from the visitor center is nice and easy with some really nice views.
 Once you have reached the ponds it is all uphill to get back on an out and back.
 You can can some other trails from the pond but you will run into the same problem of having it be all uphill.
 Because of the back half elevation gain I am going to list this hike as moderate.